Moratorium on Possession of American Shad

-It is now illegal for any person fishing this river to have river herring in their possession – this includes blueback herring and alewife.
-All river herring inadvertently caught by anglers must be immediately released back into the water.
+It is now illegal for any person fishing this river to have American Shad in their possession.
+All American Shad inadvertently caught by anglers must be immediately released back into the water.

-The Nottoway is a scenic river, with a minimum of development that provides good fishing for a variety of species.
-It begins in Nottoway County and forms the Chowan River in North Carolina at its confluence with the Blackwater River.
-It has a diverse fishery, ranging from bass (both large and smallmouth) and catfish to shad and herring.
-Panfishes include bluegill, redbreast and redear sunfish, Roanoke bass, yellow perch, and black crappie.
-The Nottoway produces some trophy fish, primarily redear sunfish; this population appears to be expanding.
+The Nottoway is a DCR designated state scenic river, with a minimum of development and good fishing for a variety of species.
+It begins in Nottoway County, meanders through the Commonwealth’s piedmont and coastal plain then, at its confluence with the Blackwater River, forms the Chowan River in North Carolina.
+It has a diverse fishery, ranging from bass (both largemouth and smallmouth) and catfish to shad and herring.
+Panfishes, including bluegill, redbreast and redear sunfish, Roanoke bass, yellow perch, and black crappie are also common.
+The Nottoway produces some trophy fish, primarily redear sunfish and blue catfish.
 Bowfin and gar are common in the lower section.

 Fishing for shad and herring can be excellent in March, April, and May, as they run up from the Chowan.
-Dip-netting for shad and herring is popular in the river.
-The Roanoke bass (more commonly known to locals as “rock bass” or redeye”) is a species of special concern in Virginia.
-Only a few rivers have them, but the Nottoway has quite a few and they run fairly large in size.
+The Roanoke bass (more commonly known to locals as “rock bass” or “redeye”) is a species of special concern in Virginia.
+Only a few rivers have them, but the Nottoway has quite a few with fish over one pound common.
 They are generally found upriver in the summer and down river in the winter.
 A few smallmouth bass are found throughout the river, with more fish found upstream.
 The Southampton County portion has most of the big redear sunfish.
-A few large walleye are caught in the river each year as well.

 Maps & Directions